hantsy/spring-reactive-sample/docs/data-r2dbc.md

 </dependencyManagement>
 ```

-A `spring-boot-starter-data-r2dbc` dependency is declared in the `dependencies`.
+A Spring Boot starter `spring-boot-starter-data-r2dbc` dependency is added in the `dependencies`.

 ```xml
 <dependency>